martinbudden/crate-vector-quaternion-matrix/README.md

 ### Bare metal (that is `no_std` and no `libm`)

-`vqm` includes implementations for square root and trigonometric functions that allow it to run without `std` and `libm`.
+`vqm` includes implementations for math functions, including square root and trigonometric functions, that allow it to run without `std` and `libm`.

 ### Robotics support